|

 a young memory to pop into their head.

-I have found this float back technique to work extremely well, and I
+I have found this float back technique to work extremely

 use it with all of my clients.
-I hope that you find this useful for
+I hope that you find this

 uncovering tappable memories in your practice.